xlladdins/xll/docs/Excel4Macros/REGISTER.md

 characters is 255.

 Argument\_help1, argument\_help2    are 1 to 21 text strings that
-describes you custom function\'s arguments when the function is selected in the Paste Function dialog box.
+describes you custom function's arguments when the function is selected in the Paste Function dialog box.

-Example    \
+Example
 Syntax 1

 In Microsoft Excel for Windows, the following macro formula registers